moodle/devdocs/general/app/development/development-guide.md

 Other than navigation, this service also contains some helpers that are not available in Angular out of the box.
 For example, the `getRouteParam` will get values from multiple sources such as query parameters or route parameters, and it also supports reading non-primitive values.

 Make sure to [check out the full api](https://github.com/moodlehq/moodleapp/blob/main/src/core/services/navigator.ts) to learn more about the `CoreNavigator` service.

+### Navigating using swipe gestures

+Most pages that use a split-view in tablets can be navigated using swipe gestures in mobile devices.
+The navigation is often encapsulated within a `CoreSwipeNavigationItemsManager` instance.

+As mentioned in the [split-view section](#split-view-routes), the items used by the manager are obtained from a `CoreRoutedItemsManagerSource`.
+This source will be reused between menu and content pages in mobile as well, so that swipe navigation respects any filters that have been applied in the menu page.
+In order to make sure that the same instance is reused, instead of creating a new one, these can be instantiated using the `CoreRoutedItemsManagerSourcesTracker.getOrCreateSource()` method.
+It will reuse instances that are still active, and when passed to managers the references will be cleared up when the managers are destroyed.

+You can find an example of this pattern in `CoreUserParticipantsPage`, where participants can be filtered and the swipe navigation will respect the filtered results.

 ## Singletons